 Issues with your temporomandibular joint, or TMJ, can be diagnosed more easily using joint vibration analysis (JVA™).
 This system identifies signs of a TMJ Disorder (TMD) and indicates the severity of the situation.

 This test allows us to objectively measure and document the health of your Jaw Joint in just 10 seconds of opening and closing.
-It can be used to help diagnose problems with the joint that can be the cause of breakdown or pain, and can help us make sure we are aware of any underlying issues before performing any treatment that could damage or strain your jaw joints.
+It can be used to help diagnose problems with the joint that can be the cause of breakdown or pain, and can help us make sure we are aware of any underlying issues before performing treatment that could damage or strain your jaw joints.

 Many dental procedures can change the way you bite.
 Fillings, crowns, bridges, extractions, and orthodontics as well as many more.
-For over 100 years dentists have relied on paper covered in ink to see where the upper and lower teeth contact.
-But this old technique gives no information on the force, timing, and balance of your bite.
-And that’s exactly what makes you feel your bite is “off”.
+For over 100 years, dentists have relied on paper covered in ink to see where the upper and lower teeth contact.
+But this old technique gives no information on the force, timing, and balance of your bite, which is what makes you feel your bite is “off”.

-Dentistry has significantly progressed, and continues to evolve over the years.
+Dentistry has significantly progressed and continues to evolve over the years.
 This means the latest technology involving treatment has advanced, too.
 Some of the latest technology in dentistry includes computer-assisted technology, digital X-rays, joint vibration analysis, T-Scan bite diagnosis, and more!

 Digital imaging is an outstanding improvement in dentistry that offers features to enhance the viewing experience, including any problem areas.
-Digital X-rays use low levels of radiation and are easily displayed instantly on a computer screen for both our patients and doctors to see.
+Digital X-rays use low levels of radiation and are easily displayed instantly on a computer screen for both our patients and dentists to see.
 X-rays are important for diagnosing dental decay, failing crowns and fillings, planning dental implant placement, and more.

+Dr. Leitner has the right technology and experience to keep your smile healthy and shining bright.
+We’ll fully diagnose your issues so we can treat them quickly in the most cost-effective manner, which is why we invest in state-of-the-art dental technology.
 We believe that each patient should be well informed and involved throughout the process.
-If you have any questions regarding our technology, please don’t hesitate to give us a call at (616) 842-2850 or fill out a contact form.
 We’ll be happy to explain how you’ll benefit from our advanced technology and ensure that you understand each treatment.